kognise/website/src/content/writing/pickleball.md

 <img style='max-width: 280px;' src='/writing-images/pickleball/court-1.png' alt='Pickleball court, score 0 0 1' width='737' height='954' />

-*(Steve is outside the court because you have to always serve from behind the outer line.
-Eve is a little bit close to the center because this is a common strategy to make it easier to hit the ball.)*
+*(Steve is outside the court because you always have to serve from behind the outer line.
+Eve is also a little closer to the center than Bob; this is a common strategy to make it easier to hit the ball.)*

 Player 1 on the serving team serves the ball diagonally across the court (shouting, "0-0-1").
 Let's say the receiving team hits it back, the serving team hits it back, and the receiving team misses the ball — committing a fault.
-The serving team wins a point, and players 1 and 2 on the serving team *physically switch positions*, (keep the same labels).
+The serving team wins a point, and players 1 and 2 on the serving team *physically switch positions*, (keeping the same server numbers).
 Since player 1 served last time, they serve again ("1-0-1"):

 <img style='max-width: 280px;' src='/writing-images/pickleball/court-2.png' alt='Pickleball court, score 1 0 1' width='737' height='954' />